-Back to my first paragraph, artist Elissa Blount Moorehead — who’s set to be featured this year — believes the museum’s commitment will be great for the art world at large.
-That’s because, in her view, one reason people have stopped going to museums is because they’re sick of men:
+Artist Elissa Blount Moorehead — who’s set to be featured this year — believes the museum’s commitment will be great for the art world at large.
+That’s because, it seems, one reason people have stopped going to museums is because they’re sick of men:

 “I’m hoping that all of us can start to think about how patriarchy and hierarchy has really diminished people’s interest in museums and cultural centers.
 This will enliven your audience.
 It’s just the right thing to do.”

 It may not be a great time for male artists, but according to NPR, that’s only if they’re cisgender:

 The move is part of a larger initiative launched in October called 2020 Vision, a series of 22 exhibits at the museum celebrating female-identifying artists.